 2. ABF to respond within twenty-four (24) hours to industry requests for updated information about the status of late change consignments.
 The focus of advice will be to confirm that clearance activities are in train and that there is no further work required by Industry to expedite clearance.

 Do you have further questions about border holds / x-ray holds?
-Please contact Phil Gray, EES Customs Manager today.
+Please contact our customs team today.